Prerelease:The Legend of Zelda: Ocarina of Time/Sword on B (Part 2)

 Animation

-The game prior to October 1998 showed Link having more animation to him than what the final game ended up having.
-This was apparent when Link turned around.
-In the final game he just snaps to face the other direction or how his sword didn't automatically slash when drawing it.
-Naoki Mori who worked as a Cinema Scene Director spoke that responsiveness was a higher priority than how good the animation looked.
+The game, prior to October 1998, showed Link having more animations than what the final game ended up having.
+This is apparent when Link turns around: in the final game he just snaps to face the other direction.
+It's also apparent in how his sword didn't automatically slash when drawing it.
+Naoki Mori, who worked as a Cinema Scene Director, claimed that responsiveness was a higher priority than how good the animation looked.

 (Naoki Mori, Cinema Scene Director): "It was very difficult last year when we showed the game at "Space World.".